MileHacker Logo

 • These times offer fewer crowds and comfortable temperatures.

-• Avoid weekends and From china public holidays (Lunar New Year, Labor Day, National Day).
+• Avoid weekends and From china public holidays (Lunar New Year, May Day (in many countries), National Day).

 • Attractions are extremely crowded then, and avoid midday in peak summer due to intense heat.